 R.K.
 Misra is a nonresident scholar at Carnegie India.
 Based in Bengaluru, he drives Carnegie India’s Technology and Society program, and engages with technology innovators and policymakers.

-Malavika Raghavan is a lawyer, working on emerging issues for policy and regulation at the intersection of technology, finance, and inclusion.
+Tarunima Prabhakar is a researcher working at the intersection of technology, policy, and global development.

 Srinath Raghavan is a senior fellow at Carnegie India.
 His primary research focus is on the contemporary and historical aspects of India’s foreign and security policies.